 Nassau County New York, located between Queens and Suffolk counties on Long Island, is largely sewered.
-However, Nassau's North Shore is 90 % unsewered and relies primarily on cesspools and deep leaching pools (Figure 1) which provide minimal soil treatment and do not reduce a significant amount of nutrients, specifically, nitrogen.
-This concentrated area of approximately forty thousand onsite systems is in the contributing area of the Long Island Sound.
+However, Nassau's North Shore is 90 % unsewered and relies primarily on cesspools and deep leaching pools (Figure 1) which provide minimal soil treatment and do not reduce a significant amount of nutrients, nitrogen specifically.
+This concentrated area of approximately forty thousand onsite systems is in the contributing area of the Long Island Sound, an identified Estuary of National Significance.
 Historically, the estuary has been greatly impacted by nitrogen pollution although the significant advances have been made over the last several decades in reducing nitrogen loading to the sound.
-Current environmental efforts have been focused on reducing nutrient pollution from runoff, fertilizer, and onsite septic systems which has been identified as a leading cause of degraded water quality on Long Island.
-Excess nutrient loading contributes to beach closures, restrictions on shell fishing, toxic algae blooms, and massive fish kills.
-In addition to the concerns of environmental impacts
+In addition to the concerns of environmental impacts of onsite systems, Long Island receives its drinking water from the ground underneath these deep leaching systems, and is an EPA designated sole source aquifer with trends of increasing nitrate levels.

-1 Justin Jobin, Environmental Scientist with Coastal Wastewater Solutions, LLC; Derek Betts, District Manager, Nassau County Soil and Water Conservation District; Olivia Calandra, Conservation Technician, Nassau County Soil and Water Conservation District; Tom Parisi Conservation Technician, Nassau County Soil and Water Conservation District Sean Rooney, Conservation Technician, Nassau County Soil and Water Conservation District.
+&lt;sup>1 Justin Jobin, Environmental Scientist with Coastal Wastewater Solutions, LLC; Derek Betts, District Manager, Nassau County Soil and Water Conservation District; Olivia Calandra, Conservation Technician, Nassau County Soil and Water Conservation District